 Qualification means the cabling will support a selected application, such as 100BASE-TX Ethernet service.
-The Autotest qualifies cabling by testing the parameters
+The Autotest qualifies cabling by testing the parameters shown in Table 2 and comparing the results to the selected application's requirements.

 If the Autotest fails, the results will help you diagnose the problem.
 See also "Diagnosing Cabling Faults" on page 73 for common causes of failures.